List of Lithuanian monarchs: Modernity

-Prince Inigo von Urach, the grandson of Wilhelm von Urach (Mindaugas II), claims that according to Almanach de Gotha he remains to be the rightful claimant to the Lithuanian throne and is willing to become King of Lithuania, if the nation wants him to.
+A grandson of Wilhelm von Urach (Mindaugas II), Prince Inigo von Urach, who is curently not Duke of Urach, claims that according to Almanach de Gotha he remains to be a rightful claimant to the Lithuanian throne and is willing to become King of Lithuania, if the nation wants him to.
 To quote him from an interview for Lithuanian National Radio and Television (LRT), "It's not my thing to decide it [the idea of officially being crowned King], that's the thing of the population here, of the citizens of Lithuania.
 It's not my thing [to decide].
 But I promise—if they want me, I would be ready for this job."
 He also mentioned that Wilhelm von Urach expressed his will in his Testament of "keeping the claim of the throne" of Lithuania as well as Monaco.